daiyi/visiting/README.md

-a game about memories and paper trails
+a game about memories and paper trails.

-node.js >6

-to serve:

-- `npm run dev`